Covid-19 natural remedies – Where is the evidence?

 Herbs: Licorice is an adrenal and liver tonic, which I’ve used for many years.
 It has broad-spectrum antiviral properties.
 It slows viral replication, inhibits viral entry into cells, and inhibits cytokine cascades.
 Licorice should be used cautiously during pregnancy or autoimmune conditions.
 For prevention, I take a combination of licorice and lomatium root extract.
 Lomatium is an herb used by native Americans for treating respiratory infections.
 It has antiviral properties, based on anecdotal evidence.
 I use it when I feel that I’m coming down with a respiratory infection.

 Some mushrooms have alpha and beta glucans, which have a positive effect on the immune system, for most people.
-I take Lions-mane mushroom as a supplement for the cognitive benefit, but it also could be used as an immune booster.
+Lions-mane also could be used as an immune booster.

 Herbs for healing: If someone is already infected with viral pneumonia, consider herbs that modulate cytokine responses (such as Licorice, Astragalus, or Elderberry), and protect lung tissue from hypoxia-induced oxidative damage (Rhodiola), and stimulate dendritic cell maturation (the Cordyceps mushroom).
 Dendritic cells support the adaptive immune system.
 Other plants with demonstrated activity against SARS-group coronaviruses can be found here: http://stephenharrodbuhner.com/wp-content/uploads/2020/03/coronavirus.txt.pdf

-Homeopathic: Many websites have been recommending homeopathic Arsenicum or Bryonia as a preventative for Covid-19.
+Homeopathic: Many websites have been recommending certain homeopathic remedies as a preventative for Covid-19.
 This originated from the government of India.
 These recommendations are speculative, and I can’t find any credible evidence supporting their use, anecdotal or otherwise.
 I’ll update this if I learn more.

 Other: A few studies have shown silver nanoparticles (colloidal silver) to inhibit both H1H1 and H3N2 influenza.
 The U.S. Navy.
 Bureau of Medicine and Surgery (July 1919) reported it being successfully used during the 1918 flu epidemic.
 Although it hasn’t been studied against coronavirus, it probably wouldn’t hurt to try.